hilios/jQuery.countdown/README.md

 Contributing
 ------------

-The Final Countdown uses Grunt with convenient methods for working with the plugin.
+The Final Countdown uses **Grunt** with convenient methods for working with the plugin.
 It's how we compile our code and run tests.
-To use it, install the required dependencies as directed and then run some Grunt commands.
+To use it, get [NodeJS](http://nodejs.org/), install the required dependencies as directed and then run some Grunt commands.

 ```shell
 npm install